umccr/samplesheet-check-frontend/react/README.md

 This is a react framework for the Samplesheet check website

+### Fetch ENV file from AWS Systems Manager Parameter Store
+Ensure AWS CLI is connected with the correct AWS account.
+To fetch all the environment needed for the REACT_APP:
+`source fetch_react_env.sh`

 ### Deploy React code

-Build run a build command and copy the code to aws resource `npm run deploy`
+Build run a build command and copy the code to aws resource
+`npm run deploy`

 ### Run react locally